njmm-it/NJMM-Tweaks/README.md

 - Define the Options page which is loaded when looking at the add-on's options on about:addons

 - Tell the browser to run an (invisible) background page that runs background.js, which allows the contentScripts (which normally cannot access most browser APIs) to indirectly access said functions.

+###background
+The background directory contains one file (*background.js*) which is a javascript run in a background context.
+It exists, because it has full permissions to all browser APIs that the addon has permission for.
+Content Scripts, however, do not.
+Content Scripts are able to use the messaging APIs to send messages to the background scripts, which can in turn run otherwise unaccesible APIs.
+Background scripts, on the other hand, have no access to page data.

+The only currently implemented use of this dichotomy is with *injectAllPages.js*.
+It checks all pages on the facebook.com and messenger.com domains if there are "Add", "Undo", "Unfollow", or "Cancel" buttons.
+If one is detected, it asks the background page to inject *newScript.js* which controls the automated button pressing functions.
+This prevents a lot of screen-real spam.

 ## Code Example
 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.